-Students who live within Community College District 502 for at least 30 days immediately prior to beginning of the semester are classified as residents of the College of DuPage district.
-Students are charged tuition according to the in-district tuition rate.
+Students who live within Community College District 502 for at least 30 days immediately prior to the beginning of the semester are classified as residents of the College of DuPage district.
+Those students are charged tuition according to the in-district tuition rate.
+Students who live outside Community College District 502 that have changed residency to in-district must provide proof to receive the in-district tuition rate.

 Residents of District 502 Border Communities

 Only a portion of the following communities are located within College of DuPage/Community College District 502:

 - West Chicago

 Students residing in these communities will be marked as out of district and charged tuition accordingly.
 To find out whether you reside in district, please contact Student Registration Services (SSC), Room 2221, (630) 942-2377.
 If it is determined that you live in district, your status will be changed to in district.

 Proof of Residency

 Students must provide a valid Driver’s License or State I.D. card with a current address AND one other original item from the list below to change residency from out-of-district or out-of-state to in-district.
 The student’s name, address and a current date must be printed on each item.
 The two items must demonstrate that the student lived in an in-district address for at least 30 days prior to the beginning of the start of the 16-week session.
 Residency adjustments will not be considered for the current term after the Last Day to Add a Course with Instructor Permit for the 16-week sessions.
 See the Registration Calendar for current dates.
 Students who obtain residency within the district for reasons other than attending College of DuPage are exempt from the 30-day requirement.

 Valid Driver’s License, or State I.D. card or TVDL (Temporary Visitor Driver’s License) with current address